 Incremental Housing Strategy

-In 2008, we were invited by Jockin Arputham, the president of the Slum Dwellers International to come to India and develop housing solutions for the urban poor.
+In 2007, we were invited by Jockin Arputham, President of Slum Dwellers International, to come to India to develop new housing solutions for the urban poor.
+Jockin was deeply impressed with our work building a school and social center in the favela of Rocinha in Brazil, together with the local community.
 The pilot project was in Yerawada, Pune.

 For 7 months we spent every day on site in Yerawada, eating with people, drinking chai with them and finding out about their lives.
 We discovered that although Yerawada is very poor, it also has a rich sense of community and local people didn’t want to move to a social housing block and didn’t want to lose their homes.